 COLLEGES, PROGRAMS, AND DEGREES: Allegheny offers more than 900 different combinations of programs of study in social sciences, natural sciences, and humanities, including tracks for Pre-medicine, Pre-law, Engineering, Education, and the Center for Business and Economics.

-GEOGRAPHIC DIVERSITY: 43 states (plus AE, PR, and VI), and 53 countries
+GEOGRAPHIC DIVERSITY: 45 states (plus AE, DC, GU, and PR) and 56 countries

 INTERNATIONAL STUDENT SERVICES: International admissions representatives available; International Education Office dedicated to providing services and programs to international students; visit allegheny.edu/acu.